open-education-api/open-education-api.github.io/governance/README.md

 * **Development**: support effective development and maintenance of the Open Education API.

 ## Community (governance)
-The Community consists of members (representatives) of education institutions and suppliers that work closely with SURF to further define and develop the Open Education API.
+The Community consists of members (representatives) of educational institutions and suppliers that work closely with SURF to further define and develop the Open Education API.
 See [Community](community/) for more information.

 ## Working group (governance)
 The Working group is a subgroup of the Community and consists of a number of members that meet on a regular basis.
 See [Working group](community/workinggroup.md)